jeanleecole/archive/pages/Projects/metzerott_formatted.md

 But to return to the Maennerchor.

+The managers had, of late, at the instigation of the

+<hr><p class="pagenum"><sup>Page 17</sup></p>

-The managers had, of late, at the instigation of the <p class="pagenum">Begin page 17</p> Ladies’ Chorus, issued invitations to a Kaffee-Visite, as it was officially termed; familiarly known as a “Kaffee Klatsch,” or Coffee Scandal.
+Ladies’ Chorus, issued invitations to a Kaffee-Visite, as it was officially termed; familiarly known as a “Kaffee Klatsch,” or Coffee Scandal.
 The ladies were to meet at three o'clock, said the program (and we assure our readers that we translate from a veritable document), in the club house parlor; from three to five was to be theirs alone.

 “Needle-work, Gossip, Stocking-knitting,” said the program, with a shriek of triumph.
 At five was to be served the “Ladies’ Coffee;” from 6:30 to 8:30, “Supper for Gentlemen”; and this exceedingly unsociable arrangement having been carried to its lame and impotent conclusion, the concert, or *Abendunterhaltung*, would begin at nine, under the auspices of the Ladies’ Chorus.

 In its primary aspect, the Kaffee-Visite was emphatically what is jocularly known as a “Dutch treat.”
 The refreshments were in charge of two or more ladies, in rotation, called the *Committee*, who undertook all the expense and took charge of the modest receipts, fifteen cents being the charge for each person’s supper.
 The receipts and expenses usually balanced with tolerable evenness, the gains of the *Committee* never amounting to a sum which compensated for their trouble, while anxiety of mind lest the incomings should not equal the outlay was written on their foreheads during the early part of the evening.

 When Karl Metzerott arrived on the occasion we have selected for description, the “Ladies’ Coffee” was over, and the little parlor was full of uproarious *Herren* [^12], the ladies having repaired to the Hall upstairs.
 All parties were full of true German enjoyment, heightened by the independence and freedom from sense of obligation only possible at a real “Dutch treat.”
-Everybody was host, everybody was guest; the *Committee* waited on the tables, and passed small jokes, with the coffee and cold tongue, and the *convives* [^13] roared with laughter as they disposed of the viands <p class="pagenum">Begin page 18</p>with a business-like rapidity, which, in part, accounted for the smallness of the profits.
+Everybody was host, everybody was guest; the *Committee* waited on the tables, and passed small jokes, with the coffee and cold tongue, and the *convives* [^13] roared with laughter as they disposed of the viands <hr><p class="pagenum">Page 18</p>with a business-like rapidity, which, in part, accounted for the smallness of the profits.

 Strains of music had already begun to resound from the Hall, as Metzerott finished his repast.